AmeStudio-Developer/.github/profile/README.md

 </div>

-## 🔥 Who Are We?
+## Who Are We?

-We're **Ame Studio** — a small but ambitious indie game studio based in Indonesia, cooking up games across all kinds of genres.
-No niche is off-limits: platformers, RPGs, puzzle games, weird experimental stuff — if it sounds fun, we're probably prototyping it right now.
+**Ame Studio** is an independent game development studio based in Indonesia.
+We started as a small group of friends who wanted to turn our game ideas into something real, and we've grown into a team that builds across a wide range of genres — from tight platformers and story-driven RPGs to puzzle games and weird experimental prototypes that don't fit any category at all.

+We don't lock ourselves into one style or engine.
+Every project starts from a question we're curious about — "what if a game did *this*?" — and we chase that idea until it becomes something playable.
+Along the way we've learned a lot, broken a lot of builds, and had a lot of fun doing it.

 ```
-🎲 status: brewing new ideas
+status: brewing new ideas
-🎮 mode: always building something
+mode: always building something
-☕ fuel level: critically high
+fuel level: critically high
 ```

-- 🚀 **Indie & proud** — small team, big dreams
+- **Indie & proud** — small team, big dreams
-- 🎨 **Genre-hoppers** — we don't stick to just one style
+- **Genre-hoppers** — we don't stick to just one style
-- 🛠️ **Always shipping** — from tiny jams to full releases
+- **Always shipping** — from tiny jams to full releases
-- 🤝 **Collab-friendly** — devs, artists, musicians, hit us up!
+- **Collab-friendly** — devs, artists, musicians, hit us up

-## 🧰 Our Toolbox
+## Our Toolbox

 <div align="center">